dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 All properties of the default object access permission are optional and may be combined.

-[NOTE!] that the only certain combinations of properties are allowed.
+[NOTE!]
+Only certain combinations of properties are allowed.
 The following combinations are allowed:
 * `forGroup`
 * `forResourceClass`
 * `forProperty`